voinoid/blog/data/blog/how-to-remotely-access-your-self-hosted-services-on-any-network.md

   - PostLayout
 ---

 I recently wanted to access a service on my local computer remotely.
-The problem was that generally I use a VPN, which means there is no straightforward way to set up port forwarding (At least with my provider).
+The problem was that I generally use a VPN, which means there is no straightforward way to set up port forwarding (At least with my provider).

-I had successfully set up port forwarding, dynamic DNS and had a domain for the service without the VPN but couldn't figure out how to get it to work with the VPN.
+I had successfully set up port forwarding, dynamic DNS and had a domain for the service without the VPN.
+I just couldn't figure out how to get it to work with the VPN.
 I had accepted that sometimes I wouldn't be able to access the service remotely.

-I use Cloudflare as my DNS, and the pages service to host this site.
+I use Cloudflare as my DNS, and use the pages service to host this site.
 After browsing through the numerous services, they offer, I stumbled across _Cloudflare Tunnel._

 > Cloudflare Tunnel
 >